Contacting Your Roommate

 Most disagreements can be solved with open communication.
 The Roommate Agreement provided by your RA can also help both of you have conversations about issues that may result in conflict.

 Housing assignments are made based on your application preferences, as well as gender and date of application.
-Residence and Greek Life makes every attempt to honor roommate requests.
+The Office of Residence Life makes every attempt to honor roommate requests.
 However, due to the high demand for campus housing, we cannot honor all roommate requests.